38 Best Things To Do In Vancouver In Winter (Local’s Guide)

 Wander along the Treetops Adventure, a series of suspension bridges that take you high above the forest floor, offering panoramic views of the illuminated surroundings.

-Don’t miss the chance to visit the Cliffwalk, a suspended walkway that clings to the granite cliffs of the canyon.
+Don’t miss the chance to visit the Cliffwalk, a suspended walkway that clings to a granite cliff in the canyon.
+My boyfriend and I did the Cliffwalk attraction, and it was a unique experience.
+Plus, we saw massive icicles hanging from the rock.

 Canyon Lights also supports the BC Professional Fire Fighters’ Burn Fund.

 A free outdoor winter event is held at Lafarge Lake in Coquitlam.
-You can stroll along the illuminated promenade, marvel at stunning light displays, and enjoy live music and entertainment.
+You can stroll along the illuminated promenade, take pictures, view stunning light displays, and enjoy live music and entertainment.

 Gingerbread Lane is an event held at the Hyatt Regency Hotel in Downtown Vancouver.
 An annual gingerbread house-making competition raises money for the Make-A-Wish Foundation.

-There are some impressive displays that you can check out when the houses are open to the public.
-There are four categories: professional, corporate, mature, and secondary (my old high school has won a handful of times).
+When the gingerbread houses are open to the public, you can check out some impressive displays.
+There are four categories: professional, corporate, mature, and secondary (the high school that I graduated from has won a handful of times).

-Experience the magic of Christmas on Grouse Mountain in Vancouver, where twinkling lights, snowy landscapes, and real reindeer create an enchanting atmosphere.
+Experience the magic of Christmas on Grouse Mountain in Vancouver, where you can see the display of lights and snow-covered landscapes and meet a reindeer.

-Blue Grouse Lake shines with stunning light displays, including a majestic lit deer.
-At the same time, an 8,000-square-foot Ice Skating Pond surrounded by snow-covered trees offers a serene skating experience.
+Blue Lake shines with stunning light displays, including a beautifully lit deer.
+At the same time, an 8,000-square-foot Ice Skating Pond surrounded by snowy trees offers a forest-like skating experience.

 These are some Christmas markets that happen in or around Vancouver.
-Some markets open in November, and there may be an admission (partial uses for donations) to some locations.
+Some markets open in November, and there may be an admission (most of the time, they donate a portion) at some locations.

 Decorated area for Christmas at a Christmas Market, with Christmas trees decorated in ornaments and lights, and light up presents.
 And traditional German wooden stalls in the background.
 There are many holiday events in Vancouver during the winter.